tparchman/F24_BIOL792/week7_pythonII/assignment_pythonII.md

 Note: Chapter 8 of Haddock and Dunn walks you through a number of very similar examples for working with DNA sequences.

-A. Get rid of everything other than the DNA sequence (using `str.replace`), and save this to another string.
+A. Get rid of everything other than the DNA sequence (e.g., using `str.replace`), and save this to another string.

 <p>&nbsp;</p>